Limited Edition Books with Original Art

 Laurie Simmons photograph for Mrs. Bridge

-The Moonstone, by Wilkie Collins, considered the first detective novel, with illustrations by Stan Washburn.
+The Moonstone, by Wilkie Collins, considered the first detective novel.
+Stan Washburn has made thirty-four scratchboard drawings as illustrations for this book.

-Thomas Jefferson's Paris Walks, with 46 new photographs by Michael Kenna (view prints for sale) and an essay by Diana Ketcham.
+Thomas Jefferson's Paris Walks, with 46 new photographs by Michael Kenna (view prints for sale).
+Written as a guidebook, the essay by Diana Ketcham leads the reader along Jefferson’s actual routes.

 Poetry of Sappho.
 Painter Julie Mehretu has created prints for her first artist book, one of Arion’s most beautiful and ambitious publications.
 Twenty prints by Mehretu alternate with pages of poetry in Greek and in English.
 Four additional prints are presented in portfolio.
 The new English translations were commissioned for this edition from poet John Daley and classicist Page duBois.